jon-jacky/Piety/browser/README.md

    editor buffer.
 The *url* is a string, either a literal URL string or a variable with a string value (as are found in *urls.py*).
-Downloads the page at *url* into a new buffer whose name is generated from that URL, and ends in *.html*.
+Downloads the page at *url* into a new buffer whose name is generated from that URL, and often ends in *.html*.
 Makes that buffer the current buffer so it appears in the current window, replacing the previous window contents.
 This command does *not* render the HTML into a text buffer.